NORAD: Santa’s reindeer will be able to fly through snowstorm - NewsBreak

 “Santa usually starts at the International Date Line in the Pacific Ocean and travels west.
 So, historically, Santa visits the South Pacific first, then New Zealand and Australia,” NORAD’s website says.
 “After that, he shoots up to Japan, over to Asia, across to Africa, then onto Western Europe, Canada, the United States, Mexico and Central and South America.

 “Keep in mind, Santa’s route can be affected by weather, so it’s really unpredictable.
 NORAD coordinates with Santa’s Elf Launch Staff to confirm his launch time, but from that point on, Santa calls the shots.
-We just track him!”What’s the difference between a blizzard and a winter storm?
+We just track him!”How cold will it be for the Bills game in Chicago?

 Despite blizzard warnings in effect for some parts of the country, including Western New York , Wiseman said life at the North Pole prepares the reindeer for the flight.